Modeling User Preferences as Distributions for Optimal Transport-Based Cross-Domain Recommendation under Non-Overlapping Settings: Experiments and Results

-\textbf{$\bullet$LightGCN:} LightGCN is a simplified GCN model.\cite{L_He_2020} In our experiment, we see it as a single domain RS model and build graphs on each domain rather than building a unified graph.
+\textbf{$\bullet$LightGCN\cite{L_He_2020}:} LightGCN is a simplified GCN model.
+In our experiment, we see it as a single domain RS model and build graphs on each domain rather than building a unified graph.

-\textbf{$\bullet$NeuMF:} The Neural Matrix Factorization method is a neural collaborative filtering model that fuses a generalized matrix factorization branch with a multi‑layer perceptron branch to jointly capture both linear and non‑linear user–item interaction patterns.\cite{10.1145/3038912.3052569}
+\textbf{$\bullet$NeuMF\cite{10.1145/3038912.3052569}:} A neural collaborative filtering model that fuses a generalized matrix factorization branch with a multi‑layer perceptron branch to jointly capture both linear and non‑linear user–item interaction patterns.